oyin-bo/three-g/README.md

 This method provides O(N + M log M) complexity where N is particle count and M is grid size.
 It excels with smooth, uniform distributions and eliminates the stepping artifacts inherent to tree methods.
 The spectral approach also naturally smooths short-wavelength noise that can seed numerical instabilities.

 **Current status**: The spectral implementation is functional but experimental.
-It includes a comprehensive debugging infrastructure (`pm-debug/`) with synthetic data generators, validators, and snapshot comparison tools for verifying each pipeline stage.
+It includes a comprehensive debugging infrastructure (`particle-system/gravity-spectral/debug/`) with synthetic data generators, validators, and snapshot comparison tools for verifying each pipeline stage.
+Active development focuses on accuracy refinement and performance optimization.

 ### GPU Implementation Challenges